Early Admission to MSN or DNP

 Many healthcare organizations are recognizing the advantage of having more bachelors , masters and DNP prepared professional nurses.
 Research clearly indicates patients cared for by professional nurses with advanced degrees have a higher incidence of positive healthcare outcomes.

-- Graduate from a CCNE or NLN accredited associate degree program or diploma school of nursing
+- Graduate from a CCN, NLN or ACEN accredited associate degree nursing program or diploma school of nursing

 - Cumulative Grade Point Average (GPA) of 3.0 or above in previous academic work